Ulcerative colitis - discharge

 There are many types of drugs your doctor may use to prevent or treat attacks of your ulcerative colitis.

 Your ongoing care will be based on your unique needs.
-The doctor will tell you when to return for an exam where the inside of your rectum and colon is checked through a flexible tube (colonoscopy).
+Your doctor will tell you when to return for an exam of the inside of your rectum and colon through a flexible tube (sigmoidoscopy or colonoscopy).

 Call your doctor or nurse if you have:

 - Cramps or pain in your lower stomach area

 - Bloody diarrhea, often with mucus or pus

 - Diarrhea that cannot be controlled with diet changes and drugs

 - Rectal bleeding, drainage, or sores

 - Fever that lasts more than 2 or 3 days, or a fever higher than 100.4 °F without an explanation

 - Nausea and vomiting that lasts more than a day